 - The Biden Administration should fully engage Haitian civil society and faith leaders, along with the Haitian diaspora community in the U.S. Both are critical sources of support for rebuilding Haitian communities and restoring Haitian democracy.

-- Haiti needs another large shipment of COVID-19 vaccines, with resources, support, and targeting to assure that they reach the most vulnerable people across the country.
+- Haiti needs another large shipment of COVID-19 vaccines, with resources, support, and targeting to ensure that they reach the most vulnerable people across the country.

 [i] Government Accountability Office, HAITI, USAID Funding for Reconstruction and Development Activities since the 2010 Earthquake, April 2021 GAO_21-263, Appendix data re-analyzed by Faith in Action.